smartdatalake/HMiner/README.md

 Input files can be one of the following types:

 * **File containing node attributes.** These are tab-separated files containing all node attributes.
 The first line is the header that contains all attribute names.
-The first column should be an incremental integer identifier, denoted as "id" in the header.
+The first column should be an incremental integer identifier, denoted as "id_n" in the header.
 These files should be named with the first letter of the entity they are representing.
 For example, the file that contains the attributes for node type `Author` should be named `A.csv`.
 An example of a file containing node attributes is the following:

 ```
-id	name    surname
+id_n	name_s    surname_s
 0	Makoto  Satoh
 1	Ryo Muramatsu
 ...